There are many questions we receive every day. We try to answer all of them, but sometimes it's not possible. We hope you will find this list useful.

 We have a commitment: no one should be sad because he/she cannot play his/her favorite game from the past.
 Feel free to write us on Facebook or Twitter.
 We always try to make our users happy.

 GamesNostalgia is not a company, it is a non-profit site maintained by volunteers in their spare time.
 We don’t want to get a profit from this activity, but there are costs to sustain, especially for the server and the bandwidth, which is required to allow users to download the files.
 At the moment the revenue generated by advertising, is not enough to pay the costs, so any donation will be greatly appreciated.
-You can donate to our Paypal account using the address firstname.lastname@example.org or going to this page
+Click here to see how you can donate.

 We work on GamesNostalgia during our spare time, we do it for passion, not to receive a salary.
 Anyway maintaining a website has a cost and in the case of GamesNostalgia the cost is high: to allow users to download files at a decent speed, we pay a monthly traffic of 1000tb per month (not to mention other smaller costs like hosting, domain, https certificate etc).
 The reason why we added banners, is to pay these costs.
 At the moment the costs are always higher than the advertising revenue, that’s why we appreciate donations (see #6).
 The day donations will cover the costs, we will be happy to remove any advertising from the site.